Anikethh/Methodology-Inspiration-Retrieval/README.md

 ## 📄 Citation

-If you intend to use this dataset in your work, please consider citing our paper "MIR: Methodology Inspiration Retrieval for Scientific Research Problems".
+If you intend to use this dataset in your work, please consider citing our paper:

 ```
 @misc{garikaparthi2025mirmethodologyinspirationretrieval,